 For more information on SMTP servers, see below.

-When creating an email blast, use the "HTML Tab" and it's help topic for
+When creating an email blast, use the "HTML Tab" and its help topic for additional information.

 No. Total Access Emailer does not include an HTML Editor.